coderehan/Android-Security-Interview-Preparation/README.md

   │ Certificate validation
   ↓
 Secure key establishment
-  │
   ↓
 Encrypted communication

-The exact handshake differs between TLS versions, but the basic goal is:
+The main goals are:

+1. Agree on security parameters
-«Authenticate the server and establish secure cryptographic keys.»
+2. Authenticate the server
+3. Establish secure session keys
+4. Start encrypted communication

 💡 Real-life example

-Before your banking app starts sending sensitive account information, the app and server establish a secure communication channel.
+Before your banking app sends sensitive account information, the app and server establish a secure communication channel.

+🎯 Interview answer

+«"The TLS handshake establishes the secure connection, validates the server's identity, and establishes keys used to encrypt communication."»

 ---